-Secretary Bonnie Golden was born and raised in Chicago, and has lived in Tucson since 1977.
-After a 30 year career in the education field, first at the University of Arizona and then at Pima Community College, she is currently consulting and teaching.
+Immediate Past President Bonnie J. Golden was born and raised in Chicago, and has lived in Tucson since 1977.
+After a long career in the education field, including writing and managing grants, and also teaching and counseling at the University of Arizona and Pima Community College, she is currently teaching and consulting.
 She's the author of two books, and she has been the recipient of the Outstanding Faculty Award from the Pima Community College Foundation and the Campus Gem Award from the Downtown campus.
-She’s a certified yoga teacher and practitioner.
-Bonnie teaches yoga at Yogaflow, Pima Community College, and Handmaker.
-Bonnie holds a BS in education from University of Illinois Champaign/Urbana, a MEd from the University of Arizona, and she has completed substantial post-master's course work in higher education.
+Bonnie is a certified yoga teacher and practitioner.
+She teaches yoga at The Yoga Tree and Pima Community College, as well as a leadership course.
+Bonnie holds a BS in education from University of Illinois Champaign/Urbana, a M.Ed from the University of Arizona, and she has completed substantial post-master's course work in higher education.
 In 2005, Bonnie became an adult bat mitzvah.
-Bonnie is Secretary of the Temple Board, chairs the Temple Spirituality Initiative, chaired the membership committee, and has worked on the Temple dues committee, nominating committee, and the Madrich program, has chanted for Project Ezra, participated in the leadership development class, taken the Zohar class, and been an active participant in the B'nai Mitzvah Kiddush group.
-Her husband of 33 years is Norm, a teacher at Mansfield Middle School.
+Bonnie has been a Temple board member, including terms as Vice-President and as Secretary, since 2006.
+She has chaired the Temple Spirituality Initiative and the membership committee, and has worked on the Temple dues committee, nominating committee, the Madrich program, has chanted for Project Ezra, participated in the leadership development class, taken the Zohar class, and been an active participant in the B'nai Mitzvah Kiddush group.
+Her husband of 36 years is Norm, a teacher at Mansfield Middle School.
 The Goldens have two wonderful sons.
-Sam, a composer and musician, and Jesse, a junior at University High School.
+Sam, a composer and musician, and Jesse, a sophomore at ASU.

-Director Harold Blatter was born in Brooklyn NY and received his BS and MS degrees from City College of New York and Rutgers University.
+Director Harold Blatter was born in Brooklyn, NY and received his BS and MS degrees from City College of New York and Rutgers University.
 He worked at the RCA David Sarnoff Research Laboratory in Princeton NJ for 22 years and another 20 years in Indianapolis as a Principal Member of the Technical Staff in the RCA/Thomson research system.
 During his 42 years with RCA/Thomson in the scientific field he served on many professional committees, received many technical awards, and is the holder of 27 issued US Patents.
 He married Carol Wechsler in 1969 and they have one daughter, who is an international human rights lawyer in Washington, D.C.
 Carol is a Licensed Clinical Social Worker and Family counselor in private practice here in Tucson.
 Religiously and politically, he has been involved with Judaism all his adult life.
 He served as president of mens clubs and as a member of the board of directors in shuls and temples in Princeton, Indianapolis and Tucson.
-Before joining Temple Emanuel he served as president of Bet Shalom.
+Before joining Temple Emanu-El he served as president of Bet Shalom.
 He has also served as president of his homeowners association for two terms and is now on the board as vice president.
 Both Harold and Carol believe strongly in Jewish education, especially adult education.
 Harold is on the Ritual Committee and the Adult Education Committee and both Harold and Carol have been co-chairing the Drash Committee for the past 2 years.

 Union for Reform Judaism Trustee Simon Rosenblatt was born in Brooklyn, New York, and he grew up in Florida (after a short stay in Havana, Cuba).
 He graduated from Carnegie Institute of Technology (now Carnegie-Mellon University) in Pittsburgh with a degree in electrical engineering.
 He served on active duty in the U.S. Army for six years, including a tour in Vietnam.
 Simon remained in the Army Reserve for an additional sixteen years and is now retired from the U.S. Army as a lieutenant colonel.
 He worked for the Army (first on active duty and later as a civilian employee) as an engineer for thirty years at Fort Huachuca until his retirement in 2003.
 Simon is a founding member of Temple Kol Hamidbar in Sierra Vista, where he served as the congregation's secretary and lay leader for more than fifteen years.
 He is a trustee of the Union for Reform Judaism, the parent organization of Reform congregations in North America, and he still serves on several URJ committees.
 He is also a vice chair of the URJ West District.
 He is a member of the Tucson Jewish Community Relations Council executive committee, serving as a member of the steering committee for the LGBT Jewish Inclusion Project Steering Committee, one of only two such Jewish Federation-funded groups in the nation.
 He is also an emeritus member of the board of Arizona Public Media, operator of Tucson's public broadcasting stations.
 Simon is married to Louise Greenfield, who is a Librarian Emerita at the University of Arizona.
 Simon's other interests include aviation – he is a licensed commercial pilot and flight instructor – and amateur radio.
 Simon enjoys retirement and manages to stay as busy as he ever was during his working years.